joshwycuff/terraform-js/README.md

 ```

 You can see that this project has a more nested structure where different subprojects have different
-configuration needs but there are common elements that can be specified once and passed down
+configuration needs but there are common elements that can be templated and passed down
 through inheritance.

 Now, let's say you want to run a command for just subproject1a: